29. Resources

 Remarks:

-• Under Windows, after having installed Git, you have access to git bash, which provides a terminal with the bash shell and emulates many unix commands.
+• Under Windows, if you have installed Git for Windows, you have access to Git bash which provides a terminal with the bash shell and emulates many Unix commands.

 • Under Windows 10, Microsoft has recently made available the “Windows Subsystem for Linux”, which provides a virtual Linux system running inside Windows.
 (See https://itsfoss.com/install-bash-on-windows/, and https://itsfoss.com/windows-linux-kernel-wsl-2/).